Skip to content

 Gatwick Airport Facilities

 Nothing makes catching a flight that requires an overnight stay easier than staying at the airport itself.
 I always prefer to stay as close to the airport as possible when a flight needs an overnight stay.
-Gatwick Airport has 3 hotels on site;
+Gatwick Airport has 5 hotels either in or connected to the terminals;

 • The Sofitel is connected to the North Terminal by a covered corridor and it’s my favourite on site hotel.
 (Check out my review of the Sofitel London Gatwick)

 • The Bloc Hotel is next to the departures area in the South Terminal – I’ve stayed for a family trip and for day use on a long layover.
-I really like the rooms without windows for layovers.
-(Check out my review of Cheap Hotels Near Gatwick which includes the Bloc)
+(Check out my review of the Bloc Hotel)

 • Yotelair is right beneath your feet in the South Terminal as it underground – there is a lift beside the arrivals area.